rschristopher/rschristopher.github.io/src/custody/index.md

     Because the banks aren't competent.
     And Bitcoin allows superior custody services
-    Bthat no bank or institution will be able to match.
+    that no bank or institution will be able to match.

-    *Proper self-custody is no more
+!!! question "It's as complicated as changing a light-bulb."

-    complicated than changing a light-bulb.*
+    Imagine asking a person in the

-    But imagine asking a person in the middle ages to change a light bulb.
+    middle ages to change a light bulb.
     They'd be confused and
     without explicit instructions
     they would probably
     electrocute themselves.

     Bitcoin is no different.
     Future generations will laugh at you
     for being so hopeless ignorant of